Gabrieldelacerda/nginx-multisite-lab-V2/docs/aws-setup.md

 The command returned the AWS account ID and the IAM user information, confirming that the local environment can successfully authenticate with AWS.

-With authentication working correctly, the next step in the project will be introducing Terraform.
-Terraform will be used to provision cloud infrastructure automatically, starting with the creation of a virtual machine instance that will eventually host the Nginx multisite setup.
+Terraform is now used to provision the EC2 instance that hosts the Nginx multisite environment.